dotnet/docs-maui/docs/android/emulator/mac-with-windows-vm.md

     > [!NOTE]
     > Command line access to `adb` can be obtained in Visual Studio through the **Tools > Android > Android Adb Command Prompt...** menu item.

+When the connection is completed Visual Studio will display the emulator as a debug target, which you can use to deploy your app to the emulator.

 ## Use ssh port forwarding

 Provided that **Remote Login** is enabled on your Mac, you can use `ssh` port forwarding to connect to the emulator.